suffolklibraries/lgc/content/collections/events/curious-creatures-19-02.md

     content:
       -
         type: text
+        text: 'Get up close to some cute critters and make some crafty creatures of your own to take home.
+The session will end with an exciting story told by Angie.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
+      -
+        type: text
-        text: "Children must be accompanied by an adult throughout the session.\_" -
+        text: 'Children must be accompanied by an adult.'
+  -
     type: paragraph
     attrs: